-As our study illustrates — barring exceptions like Hawaii and California — buying a home in a snowy state is likely to cost slightly more, on average, than buying a home in a warmer part of the country.
+As our study illustrates — barring exceptions like Hawaii and California — buying a home in a snowy state is likely to cost more than doing so in a warmer part of the country.
 That said, certain factors can make living in a state that sees a lot of snow each year logistically challenging and expensive.

 Tips for buying a home in a snowy state

-If you’re the kind of person who can’t imagine living somewhere without an ample snow season each year, consider the following tips to make buying and owning a home in a snowy state more affordable.
+If you can’t imagine living somewhere without an ample snow season each year, consider the following tips to make buying and owning a home in a snowy state more affordable.